'Climatological anomaly on steroids': Oklahoma has warmest December on record

 “For some perspective, the next nine warmest Decembers all reside within 2 degrees of each other.
 No other calendar month in Oklahoma has such a large spread between the top two marks,” he said.

-The statewide average temperature finished at 50.4 degrees — 10.3 degrees above normal and easily surpassed the previous top mark of 45.1 degrees from both 1931 and 1965.
+The statewide average temperature finished at 50.4 degrees — 10.3 degrees above normal and easily surpassing the previous top mark of 45.1 degrees from both 1931 and 1965.

 Many individual locations across the state set similar temperature records, McManus said.